 Principle 2: Institutional investors should have a clear policy on how they manage conflicts on interest in fulfilling their stewardship responsibilities, and publicly disclose it.

-Oasis understands that conflicts of interest may occur in the pursuit of stewardship responsibilities.
+Although Oasis is an independent investment management firm that does not belong to any business group of which business may be affected by Oasis’s voting in its investee companies in the interests of Oasis’s clients, Oasis understands that conflicts of interest may yet occur in the pursuit of stewardship responsibilities.
 Oasis maintains a robust set of compliance policies to identify, manage and monitor any such conflicts of interest, and to ensure that decisions are taken wholly in the interests of its clients.
 In compliance with US Securities & Exchange Commission (“SEC”) rules, Oasis strives always to adhere to industry best practice to avoid conflicts of interest and to take these into consideration in the implementation of its management, investment, and compliance policies and procedures.
 Any conflicts of interest are disclosed in Oasis’s US affiliate’s Form ADV filed with the SEC as well as in the confidential offering documentation made available to Oasis clients and investors.
 These policies are subject to regular management review, including by the firm’s Chief Compliance Officer, General Counsel, and senior management.
 The policies require, inter alia, that employees report to Oasis compliance in the event that they ever become aware of any material conflict of interest for appropriate handling and resolution.

 Principle 3: Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.